bl4de/ctf/2017/CERTPL_ECSM_2017/web1_writeup.md

 Good luck! :)

-Challenges description are available only in Polish, if you want me to help you to understand what's the objective just ping me on Twitter (@_bl4de) - yes, I speak Polish :) Like many other Polish guys :D
+Challenges description are available only in Polish, if you want me to help you to understand what's the objective just ping me on Twitter (@_bl4de).

 ## Solution